-Auditing inventory in Green Bits involves recording your physical inventory quantities in a text file or spreadsheet, then uploading the file in Back Office.
-Green Bits counts the inventory in your uploaded file and compares it against the quantities in Green Bits.
+When you perform an audit, you record your physical inventory quantities in a text file or spreadsheet and then upload the file in Back Office.
+Green Bits compares the inventory in your uploaded file against the quantities in Green Bits.

 - Weight-based items and unit-based items should be audited separately.

 - Stop sales of the items you are auditing until you finish counting.
 Once you complete your count, you can resume sales even if you don't have time confirm and submit the audit right away.
 The audit tool has a feature to automatically account for any sales that happened between completing the count and finalizing the audit.